-Other files, however, must be merged into the distributed versions by hand.
+Other files must be merged into the distributed versions by hand (diff(1)) is often useful here).
 In particular, be careful with /etc/termcap.

-The spooling directories and user files saved on the second tar tape may be restored in their eventual resting places without too much concern.
-Be sure to use the p option to tar so that files are recreated with the same file modes (you may want to add other options, as described in step 1):
+3. The spooling and local directories, and the user files saved on the second tar tape may be restored in their eventual resting places without too much concern.
+Be sure to use the p option to tar so that files are recreated with the same file modes (you may want to add other options, as described in the previous section):